-Malware is malicious software that cybercriminals install on devices to exploit the victim’s personal or business network, device, and data.
-Malware impacts every kind of computer or mobile device.
-Some users think that they don’t have to worry about malware because they use a Mac, or they only install apps from official app stores.
-However, as you’ll learn, there are many kinds of malware that are becoming stealthier and harder to detect.
+Malware is malicious software that cyber criminals install on devices to exploit the victim’s personal or business network, device, and data.
+Many types of malware impact every kind of computer or mobile device.
+Some users think they don’t have to worry about malware because they use a Mac or only install apps from official app stores.
+However, as you’ll learn, many kinds of malware threats are becoming stealthier and harder to detect.

-There are different types of malware that go beyond common computer viruses and malicious activity (Common Types).
+Different types of malware go beyond common computer viruses and malicious activity (Common Types).

-- Viruses are malicious programs that spread from device to device, usually by an attachment or file.
-Once on your computer, your device gets infected and the virus may control some of your computer’s functionality.
+- Viruses are malicious programs that spread from infected device to device, usually by an attachment or file.
+Once on your computer, your device gets infected, and the virus may control some of your computer’s functionality.

 - Cybercriminals install Spyware to track your browsing habits, keystrokes, and other actions.
-It is very difficult to detect, so it can sit and collect data from your device for a long time.
+It isn’t easy to detect, so it can sit and collect data from your device for a long time.

 - Adware is software that creates pop-up advertisements on your device.
 In some cases, it can also change your browser preferences.
-Adware will collect your browsing data to serve you more “targeted” ads but ends up flooding you with pop-up ads.
+The adware will collect your browsing data to serve you more “targeted” ads but ends up flooding you with pop-up ads.

-- Ransomware is malicious software that encrypts their victim’s data.
+- Ransomware attack is a malicious software that encrypts its victim’s data.
 It locks them out of their system, data, and files.
 Cybercriminals then ask for money in exchange for the release of data.

-What are known as “Advanced Persistent Threats” are designed to stay active in a system for long periods of time so the bad actor can either gather data or use the computer for crypto mining, sending malicious emails or botnet activities.
-Most users will never know they are infected because the malware is designed to cover its tracks until it’s triggered.
+What is known as “Advanced Persistent Threats” are designed to stay active in a system for long periods of time so the bad actor can either gather data or use the computer for crypto mining, sending malicious emails or botnet activities?
+Most unsuspecting users will never know they are infected because the malware phishing attack is designed to cover its tracks until it’s triggered.

 Cybercriminals use malware for identity fraud, mining cryptocurrency, stealing credit card information, and more.
 The bottom line is that cybercriminals use malware for financial gain.
-If you don’t take proper steps to protect yourself against malware, you are vulnerable to attacks
+If you don’t take proper steps to protect yourself against malware, you are vulnerable to ransomware attacks.

 Understanding malware is the first step in protecting yourself against this cyber-attack.